xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 A new global power rises, while empires break down

-The USA was the most important power by the end of the [19th century]{.ul}; however, in the realm of international commerce, finance and monetary policies, this fact was not fully perceived and visible.
+The USA was the most important power by the end of the 19th century; however, in the realm of international commerce, finance and monetary policies, this fact was not fully perceived and visible.
 The State were more inward-looking and depended less on foreign trade.
-Its banking system was more vulnerable to cycles, and the Federal Reserve Fund was only created after [1914]{.ul}.
+Its banking system was more vulnerable to cycles, and the Federal Reserve Fund was only created after 1914.
 Since a central bank didn't exist, the dollar's full economic strength was not visible to non-experts on international markets.
 All this changed in World War I, when American became a world power and gave birth to the 'American